tuck

 Symlink or copy, your choice.
 Automatic backups before every operation mean you can always restore.
 SSH and GPG permissions are handled correctly.

-Explore restore options →Quick Start
+Explore restore options →Verify nothing drifted

 Up and running in under a minute